QuickBooks Blog

 Calculating COGS Using FIFO

-The First In First Out Method is based on the assumption that the goods are used in the sequence of their purchase.
-This means that goods purchased first are used or consumed first in a manufacturing concern and are sold first in case of a merchandising firm.
+The FIFO method is based on the assumption that the goods are used in the sequence of their purchase, meaning that the goods purchased first are used or consumed first and are sold first.

-Accordingly, in FIFO method of inventory valuation, goods purchased recently form a part of the closing inventory.
-Now, in order to better understand the FIFO method, let’s consider the example of Harbour Manufacturers.
+Accordingly, when using the FIFO method of inventory valuation, goods purchased recently form a part of the closing inventory.

-In this case let’s consider that Harbour Manufactures use a periodic inventory management system and FIFO method to determine the cost of ending inventory.
-Now, the cost of closing inventory is calculated by taking the cost of the latest or the most recent purchase and then calculating backwards till the time all the items in inventory are considered.
+In this case, Harbour Manufactures uses a periodic inventory management system and FIFO method to determine the cost of ending inventory.
+Now, the cost of closing inventory is calculated by taking the cost of the latest or the most recent purchase, then calculating backwards till all inventory items are considered.

 Suppose Harbour Manufacturers made the following transaction in its first month of operations: